 Reviewers note spray nozzle could be better

 This ultra-nourishing formula is like a superfood, but for your hair.
 Avocado, buriti, and marula oil are rich in minerals and fatty acids, adding moisture that penetrates deep into the hair shaft.
 Users with fine hair and loose curls rave that it imparts moisture without feeling greasy or weighed down.
 Even more good news: This leave-in conditioner acts as a heat protectant, so feel free to use it in tandem with your diffuser.

 Hair Type: Curly | Size: 6 fluid ounces | Cruelty-Free: Yes | Byrdie Clean: Yes

 Best for Fine Hair: Curlsmith Weightless Air Dry Cream

 When you have fine hair but a lot of it, it can be difficult to find a product to give it the moisture and frizz control it needs without weighing it down.
 This weightless air-dry cream will save your hair day.
 Apply it to sopping wet hair and smooth through your curls to seal in moisture and tame flyaways.
-Users with fine hair rave that they can even apply this product generously and still achieve lightweight curls.
+Reviewers with fine hair rave that they can even apply this product generously and still achieve lightweight curls.

 Runner-Up, Best for Fine Hair: Leonor Greyl Paris Tonique Hydratant Leave-In Mist

 This hydrating mist is a fan favorite for moisturizing even the driest fine strands.
 Recommended for those with hair on the wavy side of the curl spectrum, it contains silk proteins and amino acids that work to fortify and strengthen your hair without weighing it down.
-It’s also vegan, cruelty-free, and safe for color-treated hair.

 Best for Thick Hair: Aunt Jackie’s Quench Moisture Intensive Leave-In Conditioner